 - If you would like lower sodium beans, add less salt or omit it entirely.

-- For a quick soak option, add the beans to a large pot with enough water to cover them by a couple of inches.
+- Quick soak: add the beans to a large pot with enough water to cover them by a couple of inches.
 Bring to a boil, cook for a few minutes, then turn off the heat.
 Cover the pot and let the beans soak in the warm water for 1 hour.

 Nutrition